A3h1nt/CVEs/OpenEMR/Readme.md

 ### Description

-The openEMR project contains a broken access control vulnerability that allows any user to view, edit and delete messages of any arbitrary user on the application.
-This essentially leads to loss of confidentiality, integrity and availability of the messages.
+The openEMR project version 7.0.2 is affected by a broken access control vulnerability that allows an attacker to takeover any arbitrary user's private conversations using the `noteid` parameter in the message POST request, the attacker can essentially view, edit, post and delete messages.

 **Severity** : High